 What is a pre-paid funeral plan?

-With a funeral plan, you will have to use that funeral director, or one from an approved list, to arrange the funeral.
+With a funeral plan, you have to use that funeral director, or one from an approved list, to arrange the funeral.

 What is funeral insurance?

 This is a type of insurance that pays out a fixed lump sum which should cover the cost of a funeral.

 When the lump sum is paid out, you can then use it to pay for a funeral from any funeral director.

 If the price of the funeral is more than that sum, you’ll need to pay for any extras.

 How do I claim on a pre-paid funeral plan or funeral insurance?

 Unfortunately, there is no central place or directory to check if the person who’s died had a funeral plan or insurance.

 You should also check if this was stored with the will, with a family solicitor or at the bank.

-Paying with deceased’s bank account
+Paying with the bank account of the person who died

 However, the bank or building society normally freezes their individual account(s) when they’re told of the person’s death.

-In most cases, you normally need the help of the executor or administrator of the estate to access the money in their account once it’s frozen.
+You normally need the help of the executor or administrator of the estate to access the money in their account once it’s frozen.

 As a minimum, you’ll need a copy of the death certificate, and an invoice for the funeral costs with your name on it.

 They can then pay the essential funeral bills directly to the company providing the service.

 It’s not a good idea to access the person’s individual accounts, even if you know their debit card PIN or online banking log-in.

 Paying by instalments

 A funeral director will often ask for at least some of the money up front.

 If they agree, you can then negotiate instalments but make sure that these are affordable for you.

 Claiming funeral costs from the estate

-Whoever pays for the funeral – family, friends or the council – can seek to recover the costs from the deceased’s estate.
-Sometimes, their estate is not large enough to cover this.
+Whoever pays for the funeral – family, friends or the council – can seek to recover the costs from the estate of the person who died.

 However, some secured debts, such as a mortgage, are paid before funeral costs.

-If you offer to pay for the funeral, it’s worth checking with the administrator of the estate that you’re able to recover the money later on if you need to.
+If you offer to pay for the funeral, it’s worth checking with the administrator of the estate that you’re able to recover the money later if you need to.

-Knowing how much money is in the estate to cover the funeral costs may also affect the type of funeral you wish to pay for.
+Knowing how much money is in the estate to cover the funeral costs might also affect the type of funeral you wish to pay for.